cryscan/bevy-hikari/README.md

 ```

 If you are unsure about some terms in these options, you could check [render passes](#render-passes) for details.

-Notes:
-- Please run with `--release` flag to avoid the texture non-uniform indexing error
-- Supported meshes must have these 3 vertex attributes: position, normal and uv

 ```rust
 use bevy::prelude::*;